 I had the great fortune to spend six years in New Guinea from 1959 to 1965, at a time when the indigenous people in many areas lived as their forebears had done for many thousands of years.
 I was an Inspector in the Royal Papua and New Guinea Constabulary, and my duties sometimes took me into areas that were so remote I was literally stepping back in time.

 On two occasions I was sent to investigate murders in the land of the Kukakukas, the fearless and feared pygmies of Menyamya.
 There was absolutely no evidence of prior contact with the outside world.
 Their cooking pots were made of baked clay, and their utensils were fashioned from bamboo.
-Axes, for chopping and for killing, were round flat river stones that had been laboriously ground down using other harder stones to form a cutting edge, with a hole bored through the center, also using another stone, to take a handle.
+Axes, for chopping and for killing, were round flat river stones that had been laboriously ground down using other harder stones to form a cutting edge, with a hole bored through the centre, also using another stone, to make a handle.
 The houses were small circular structures on stilts, with woven bamboo walls and thatched roofs.
-The floorboards were fashioned from very hard Limbom Palm, as were their bows, and arrow heads, that were shaped using an adze, a long cylindrical stone that was sharpened at one end, with the other set into a piece of a tree branch in the shape of a “7”.
+The floorboards were fashioned from very hard Limbom Palm, as were their bows, and arrowheads, that were shaped using an adze, a long cylindrical stone that was sharpened at one end, with the other set into a piece of a tree branch in the shape of a “7”.

 The indigenous people of New Guinea at that time were very superstitious.
 They believed in demons and spirits, and they also believed in dreams.
-On more than one occasion while investigating reported crimes I found myself at a dead end, only to come to the realization that the complainant had witnessed the event in a dream, which had taken on the reality of life.
+On more than one occasion while investigating reported crimes I found myself at a dead-end, only to come to the realization that the complainant had witnessed the event in a dream, which had taken on the reality of life.